Kolmogorov complexity and computably enumerable sets: Proof of Theorem

 \subsection{Verification}

 When $n_{i+1}$ is first defined at some stage $s$ it takes a {\em large} value so $t_i[s]< n_{i+1}[s]$.
-Moreover $t_i$ can only increase when $N_i$ computations are enumerated on strings of length $t_i$, which happens only when $n_{i+1}$ moves.
+Moreover $t_i$ can only increase (without $n_i$ being injured) when $N_i$ computations are enumerated on strings of length $t_i$, which happens only when $n_{i+1}$ moves.
 Hence by induction we have (\ref{eq:timirele}).

 If $K(n)$ decreases at some stage $s+1$ for some $n<t_i[s]$, subroutine (\ref{eq:tsubroureprele}) will ensure that $K_{N_i}(A\restr_n)[s+1]\leq K(n)[s+1]+c_i[s+1]$.
 Hence $t_i$ may only decrease at $s+1$ if $A[s+1]\restr_{t_i[s]}\neq A[s]\restr_{t_i[s]}$, which implies (\ref{eq:tmovmonle}).